 Some options will already provide a selection of services that Google typically associates with the category.

-How to Set Up Google My Business for Hotels
+How to Set Up Google Business Profiles for Hotels

 It is very rare for a brand new hotel to be built and for there to be a need for a completely new listing.
 You would typically have brand new listings for Bed & Breakfasts, Guest Houses, and smaller operations.

 If you’re not working with a brand new hotel (for example, you’re doing a rebrand for an existing property) you first need to locate any previous listings.
-Ideally, the purchase contract should include ownership transfer of the current Google My Business listings (the hotel itself and any internal listings.)
+Ideally, the purchase contract should include ownership transfer of the current Google Business Profile (the hotel itself and any internal listings.)